 A lead surgeon at WLIA, Dr. DeBarros practices a team approach to surgical weight loss in the Phoenix area which includes diet, exercise and education for long term success.

 A fellowship-trained surgeon, Dr. Jason Richardson has a deep appreciation for the life-changing effects that compassionate care can have on patients.

-Dr. Galitsky believes that a successful bariatric program has 3 key components: appropriate surgery, a supervised diet and consistent exercise.
+Dr. Parikh believes that a successful bariatric program has 3 key components: appropriate surgery, a supervised diet and consistent exercise.

 Dr. Catherine HoD.O.

 Dr. Catherine Ho joined the WLIAZ team in 2013.
 She is a board-certified surgeon and a fellowship trained surgeon specializing in minimally invasive surgery and bariatrics.

 Congratulations!
 You’re ready to take back your life and your health through surgical weight loss.
 For many of our patients, the natural choice is LAP-BAND® surgery.
 Our Tucson and Phoenix area patients trust the specialists at Weight Loss Institute of Arizona for this proven procedure, as well as their caring support throughout their weight loss journey.
 With over 2,000 LAP-BAND procedures performed since 2006, the surgeons at Weight Loss Institute of Arizona are the premier gastric banding specialists in the Southwest.